Open-Attestation/documentation-website/website/docs/docs-section/how-does-it-work/document-integrity.md

 >**Note:** The document remains valid.

-The hash added into `privacy.obfuscatedData` is the one you use when computing the [`targetHash`](#targethash).
+The hash added into `privacy.obfuscatedData` is the one OpenAttestation used when computing the [`targetHash`](#targethash).
 To verify that a document is not tampered with, OpenAttestation computes the `targetHash` of the provided document and compare it to `signature.targetHash`.
 There is one subtle difference during verification.
 All the hashes available in `privacy.obfuscatedData` are added to the list of computed hashes.
 Therefore, the following shows the steps for verification:

 1. List each property's path from the `data` object and associate its value.
 1. For each property's path, compute a hash using the property's path and value.